sideshowbandana/html5-fullscreen-player/README.md

 API
 ======

-All functions are called on the global FullScreenPlayer object.
-There can only be one FullScreenPlayer on a page.
+All functions are called on the global `FullScreenPlayer` object.
+There can only be one `FullScreenPlayer` on a page.

-    FullScreenPlayer.
+Initialize the FullScreenPlayer.
+Must be called before anything else.
+    FullScreenPlayer.init(options)

-        setVideoTitle(title : string) // Sets the title of the video in the overlay
+Set the title of the video in the overlay:
+    FullScreenPlayer.setVideoTitle(title)

-        loadSrc(src : string) // sets the video's src attribute and tells it to start playing
+Set the video's src and have it start playing
+    FullScreenPlayer.loadSrc(src)

-        togglePause() // Pause/Unpause video.
-Should be attached to the Enter key when in a leanback mode. play() // play video
+Toggle Paused State.
+Should be attached to the Enter key when in a leanback mode.
-        pause() // pause video
+    FullScreenPlayer.togglePause()

+Play video when paused
+    FullScreenPlayer.play()

+Paused video when playing
+    FullScreenPlayer.pause()

-        seekForward() // seeks forward by options.seekBy seconds.
+Seek forward by `options.seekBy` seconds.
 Should be attached to the Right Arrow key.
+    FullScreenPlayer.seekForward()

-        seekReverse() // seeks back by options.seekBy seconds.
+Seeks back by `options.seekBy` seconds.
 Should be attached to the Left Arrow key.

-        seekTo(time) //
+    FullScreenPlayer.seekReverse()

+Seek to a specific time.
+    FullScreenPlayer.seekTo(time)

 You can still interact directly with the video element itself: